noamelf/noamelf.github.io/about.md

 header-img: "img/about3.jpg"
 ---

 My name is Noam Elfanbaum and I live in Tel-Aviv with my girlfriend, Alexandra, and our dog Cashew.
-In general, my life revolves around finding meaning and fulfilment, and in this blog you'll get to read what I came up with, along with other, more specific interests that indirectly serves that goal.
+In general, my life revolves around finding meaning and fulfilment (like most, I guess), and in this blog you'll get to read what I came up with, along with other, more specific interests that indirectly serves that goal.

 Those interests include philosophy (mainly ethics), sports, meditation, politics, music and finally computers and software development, which is what I do for a living.
-Computers and software always fascinated me, and as I delved deeper, I found Linux (Arch!), Python and the magic of the open-source movement!
+Computers and software have always fascinated me.
+I enjoy tinkering with my system, reading and implementing new ideas and taking part in the community discussions.
-It really feels like a new way to be and to cooperate.

 Theses days, I split my time between freelance developing at [Cloudlock][cloudlock], teaching [Python courses][pycubator], consulting work at various companies and organizing Python community gatherings ([PywebIL][pyweb] and [Pycon Israel][pycon]).
 If you're interested in any of the above, ping me at one of the links bellow.
 Hope you enjoy the blog posts!

 [linkedin]: https://www.linkedin.com/in/noamelf